fr33n0w/rBrowser/README.md

 - ✅ **Web UI**: Implemented waitress and gunicorn production ready web servers, fallback to flask if missing.
 - ✅ **File Download**: Support download for files hosted on nomadnet nodes with progress notification!
 - ✅ **User inputs support**: Form, URL, and input boxes sending user input are supported.
+- ✅ **Fingerprint**: Send identity and lxmf address to the host node
+- ✅ **NomadNet Search Engine** : Automatic caching on first announce for index.mu if enabled for a local search engine.

 ## Next Implementations:
-### The following features are planned for the next version:
+### The following features are planned for the next versions:

-- ✖️ **Fingerprint**: Send identity and lxmf address to the host node
+- Docker Version, Windows Executable version, Linux Executable Appimage

 ## Known Issues: